NYAN-x-CAT/Lime-RAT/README.md

 5. Using "Builder" tab, create your worm.
  ```
  This project was tested only on local lab.
 I do not know if it will work on external lab.
- Server tested on Windows 10, Client tested on virtual machine windows 7
+ Server tested on Windows 10, Client tested on virtual machine windows 7, on the same LAN.
  ```